zimxfinance/zimx-contract-stubs/README.md

-# zimx-contract-stubs
-Stub ERC-20 contracts for ZIMX and ZiGX ticker reservations, deployment scripts, and verified address registry.
+# ZIMX / ZiGX – Stub Contracts

+Minimal ERC-20 stub contracts to reserve the ZIMX and ZiGX tickers across EVM chains (Base, Ethereum, Polygon, BSC, etc).
+These are for ticker reservation only — no utility, no trading, no roadmap.

+---

+© 2025 Blackmass Enterprises Ltd.
+**Blackmass Enterprises™ **ZIMX™**, and **ZiGX™** are trademarks of Blackmass Enterprises Ltd.
+All rights reserved.